giangbang/rl_codebase/README.md

 agent = SAC(train_envs, eval_envs, log_path='logging')
 agent.learn(total_timesteps=1_000_000, start_step=1000, eval_freq=2000)
 ```
-Alternatively, training can also be called from command line,
+Alternatively, training can also be called from command line (only used for simple environments that can be created by gym given `id`)
 ```
-train --env_name CartPole --total_timesteps 100000 --learning_rate 3e-4
+train --env_name CartPole-v0 --algs SAC --total_timesteps 100000 --learning_rate 3e-4 --log_path logging
 ```
 ### Logging format
 An example of the logger output when training with `PCGrad` on [metaworld](https://github.com/rlworkgroup/metaworld).